stonetronics/powerSupply/README.md

 Furthermore, it is designed to either screw TO-220 transistors on the pcb to a heatsink or clamp on a completely seperate "power-transistor pack"
 There can be a NTC thermistor screwed into the heatsink, which is used for fan control and overtemperature protection

-first prototyping is done, schematic is done
+prototyping is done, schematic is done, pre-final Layout is done

-PCB with adaptions will follow!
+Housing for first prototype started

-complete partlist and 3d print housing will follow!
+PCB with correct silkscreen will follow! complete partlist and 3d print housing for final version will follow!